San Diego Work and Investment Visa Lawyer by Habib Hasbini, Attorney at Law

 The H1B work visa requires a sponsoring US employer.
 The sponsor must file a labor condition application with the Department of Labor attesting to several items, including payment of prevailing wages for the position, and the working conditions offered.
 The H1B employer must then file an I-129 petition with USCIS.
 Based on the USCIS petition approval, the alien may apply for an H1B visa stamp at an American Embassy.
 An H1B visa stamp allows an alien holding that status to travel abroad and reenter the US during the validity period of the visa and approved petition.

-An alien may be admitted into the US in H1B work visa status initially for up to three years with possible extension for three more years.
+An alien may be admitted into the US in H1B work visa status initially for up to three years with a possible extension for three more years.
 After six years in H1B status, an alien must remain outside the United States for one year before another H1B petition can be approved.
 H1B aliens may only work for the petitioning US employer and only in the H1B activities described in the petition.

 An H1B alien can be the beneficiary of an immigrant visa petition, apply for adjustment of status, or take other steps toward Lawful Permanent Resident (LPR) status without affecting the H1B status.